 These Sourdough Pumpkin Banana Muffins are the perfect way to use up leftover sourdough discard while packing in cozy fall flavors.
-The combination of pumpkin purée and ripe banana creates an irresistibly moist, soft crumb, while the buttery cinnamon streusel topping adds just the right amount of sweet crunch.
-They bake up with tall, bakery-style domes, making them as beautiful as they are delicious.
+Pumpkin purée and ripe banana create an irresistibly moist, soft crumb, while the buttery cinnamon streusel topping adds just the right amount of sweet crunch.

 Jump to: